apiel/zicBox/NOTE.md

 - TODO enable motion/mouse on desktop
   - when mouse over envelop, some point/circle appear to show what can be dragged...

-- TODO make all component access to group visibility

 ### component

 - TODO make native component more minimalistic, e.g macroEnvelop vs drumEnvelop